mulesoft/osprey/README.md

 ## Usage

-Osprey is normally used as a local node module and is compatible with any library accepting HTTP middleware, including Express and Connect.
+Osprey is normally used as a local node module and is compatible with any library supporting HTTP middleware, including Express and Connect.
 Just require the module locally and generate the middleware from a RAML definition file.
-It accepts the file location, an options object and a callback that'll receive the middleware.

 ```js
 var osprey = require('osprey')